 Payment of Fees

-Vassar College offers an installment payment plan through Nelnet.
-Nelnet works with Vassar College to set up your monthly payment plan account, collect your tuition installments, and forward them to Student Financial Services.
-To enroll in the payment plan, please log into your Nelnet account, and “enroll in payment plan”.
-If you have questions about setting up your payment plan, you may call Nelnet (800) 609-8056.
+Vassar College offers an installment payment plan through Nelnet e-Cashier. e-Cashier works with Vassar College to set up your monthly payment plan account, collect your tuition installments, and forward them to the Office of Student Accounts.
+1 To enroll in the payment plan, please log into your Nelnet Quikpay account, click on ‘view accounts, and ‘enroll in payment plan’.
+If you have questions about setting up your payment plan, you may call Nelnet e-cashier at (800) 609-8056.
 A low semester enrollment fee is required.

 Fees are subject to change at the discretion of the college’s Board of Trustees and are reviewed on an annual basis.

 |An application for admission to the college is not accepted until payment fee is received.

 |Tuition - Full time for fall and spring terms